sagemath/trac_to_gh/Issue 2529.md

 # Issue 2529: [with patch, needs review] slightly more preparation for backend switch in graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2529

 Original creator: rlm